 The right to erasure is particularly relevant in cases where a person gave consent to processing when they were a child.
 When processing the data of children, the law requires that you take appropriate measures to ensure that their data is safeguarded.

-Learn more about considerations regarding children under EU law here.
+Learn more about considerations regarding children under EU law on our guide to minors and the GDPR and on ICO’s website.

 What are the consequences for noncompliance